NathanMarq/scaffold/README.md

 Error logs can be found here: `/var/log/nodeserver.sys.log`

+### Testing ###

+Tests are written using Tape for both server-side and front-end code.

+Server/Node tests are in the www/routes/tests directory.

+Front-end (Angular) tests are located in the www/public_src/tests directory.

+Tests are all included in the Gruntfile and will be run every time an appropriate file is changed.

 ### Live Deployment ###

 For the live versions of the bootstrap and config files, look in the livescripts directory.